swhitefi/Comparative_Genomics/day1_afternoon/README.md

 The below command will ask samtools to convert SAM format(-S) to BAM format(-b)
 ```
-samtools view -Sb Rush_KPC_266__aln.sam > Rush_KPC_266__aln.bam
+samtools view -Sb ../Rush_KPC_266__aln.sam > Rush_KPC_266__aln.bam
 ```

 >iii.
 Sort BAM file using SAMTOOLS:

 Now before indexing this BAM file, we will sort the data by positions(default) using samtools.
-Some expression tools requires it to be sorted by read name which is achieved by passing -n flag.
+Some expression tools require it to be sorted by read name which is achieved by passing -n flag.

 ```
 samtools sort Rush_KPC_266__aln.bam Rush_KPC_266__aln_sort